Things to see and do at Grand Portage State Park

 After stretching your legs on your way to the falls, enjoy a sandwich or snack at one of the park’s scenic picnic areas.
-Several overlook the Pigeon River and Canada, some have grills, and one is covered to provide shelter from the elements.
+Several overlook the Pigeon River and Canada, and one is covered to provide shelter from the elements.

 Grand Portage State Park is ideal for wildlife watching.
 In the spring, chirping birds nest within earshot of the visitor center.
 The observation deck near the visitor center overlooks portions of the Pigeon River where eagles are a common sight in the air and otters frequently play on the rocks.
 Look carefully and you may even spot a moose!

-If you have a couple hours, take the trail to Middle Falls.
-This five-mile round trip travels past High Falls to the highest point in the park, which provide stunning views of Lake Superior.
-The wooded trail is well shaded and is beautiful in late September, during peak fall colors.
+If you have a few hours, take the trail to Middle Falls.
+This challenging 4.5 mile round-trip hike takes you to the highest point in the park for stunning views of Lake Superior before continuing on to the beautiful and remote Middle Falls of the Pigeon River.
+The wooded trail is well shaded and is beautiful in late September during peak fall colors.

 Take an interpreter-led tour at the reconstructed 1700s fur-trade fort at the Grand Portage National Monument.